linguistcrg/linguistcrg.github.io/experience.md

 Here is a list of my relevant work experience:
 <br />

+### AI Engineer
+**Rabobank**
+*Utrecht, Netherlands*
+*Oct.
+2024 – Present*
+- Leading the transition of Rabobank’s customer support chatbot from a rule‑based system to a Generative AI architecture using LLMs.
+- Integrating fallback mechanisms and Retrieval‑Augmented Generation (RAG) pipelines to ensure factual accuracy and mitigate hallucinations.
+- Performing evaluations for accuracy, safety, and compliance in the banking context using internal datasets.
+- Developing prompt engineering strategies for domain‑specific tasks like financial advice and user intent classification.
+- **Achieved:** Optimised the GenAI aspect of the chatbot to deploy it in production.
+80% of GenAI answers achieved a perfect score according to human evaluators, and 0% harmful answers were generated.

 ### AI & Data Science Intern
-**Department of Data Science, TNO**
+**TNO**
 *Randstad, Netherlands*
 *Jan.
-2024 – Present*
+2024 – Sept.
+2024*
 - Created a natural conversational agent for the healthcare domain by researching the effect of empathetic language usage in the agent.
-- Evaluated LLMs with a Chain‐of‐Thought prompting framework and biomedical datasets.
+- Evaluated LLMs with a Chain‐of‐Thought prompting framework and medical datasets.
 - Built an LLM‐powered chatbot and evaluated its usability with a user experiment.
 - **Achieved:** Implemented a part of the Docker container (response generator) in the CHIP project (diabetes management chatbot), as part of TNO’s Hybrid AI team.